insert-professional-sounding-name-here/IPSNH-App/README.md

 <img width="1331" alt="Screenshot 2023-11-15 at 22 25 04" src="https://github.com/insert-professional-sounding-name-here/insert-professional-sounding-name-here.github.io/assets/20979204/4e579d30-1745-43f5-94a7-946534bf6d17">

+## Copyright information

 #### This repo is only for educational use for a university assignment and not to be used in a real-world situation or for commercial purposes.
-All copyrights reserved to their respective owners.
-MazeMap and related services are provided by MazeMap AS.
-The the UCLan logo is owned by the University of Central Lancashire.
+All copyrights are reserved to their respective owners.
+#### MazeMap and related services are provided by MazeMap AS.
 - MazeMap Terms can be found at: https://www.mazemap.com/terms
+#### The  UCLan logo is owned by the University of Central Lancashire.
 - University of Central Lancashire copyrgiht information can be found at: https://www.uclan.ac.uk/legal/copyright
+- Unity AR information can be found at: https://unity.com/unity/features/ar & https://docs.unity3d.com/Manual/AROverview.html